-- 3.4.3 Building Access shall be provided by a pervious or impervious surface which is capable of supporting the load of all emergency services apparatus and shall be designed in accordance with accepted engineering practices. - 3.4.3.1 Where pervious surfaces are used for perimeter access, the design and location shall be evaluated by the local Fire Chief and approved by the Office of the State Fire Marshal. - 3.4.4 In the case of a Day Care homes located in one- and two-family dwellings, emergency service access shall be provided in such a manner so that emergency apparatus can be positioned within 100 feet to the primary entrance. - 3.5 Perimeter Access minimum width shall be 10 feet for one-story buildings and 15 feet for buildings of two or more stories, measured from the face of the building at grade with a maximum slope of ten percent (10%).
-Plantings and utility services (includes condenser units, transformers, furniture, etc.) shall be permitted within the perimeter access, and shall not interfere with emergency services fire ground operations. - 3.5.1 If a physical barrier (fence, pond, steep slope, etc) prevents access, that portion of the building perimeter shall not be included in the calculation of Percent of Perimeter Access. - 3.5.2 Where parking is located between the building and the perimeter access area, parking shall not be located closer than 10 feet to the exterior wall for one-story buildings and 15 feet to the exterior wall for building of two or more stories.

-3.6 Access to fire protection features shall meet the requirements of Chapter 6.
+- 3.4.3 Building Access shall be provided by a pervious or impervious surface which is capable of supporting the load of all emergency services apparatus and shall be designed in accordance with accepted engineering practices. - 3.4.3.1 Where pervious surfaces are used for perimeter access, the design and location shall be evaluated by the local Fire Chief and approved by the Office of the State Fire Marshal. - 3.4.4 In the case of a Day Care homes located in one- and two-family dwellings, emergency service access shall be provided in such a manner so that emergency apparatus can be positioned within 100 feet to the primary entrance. - 3.5 Perimeter Access minimum width shall be 15 feet measured from the face of the building at grade with a maximum slope of ten percent (10%).
+Plantings and utility services (includes condenser units, transformers, etc.) shall be permitted within the perimeter access, and shall not interfere with emergency services fire ground operations. - 3.5.1 If a physical barrier (fence, pond, steep slope, etc) prevents access, that portion of the building perimeter shall not be included in the calculation of Percent of Perimeter Access. - 3.6 Access to fire protection systems features shall meet the requirements of Chapter 6.